IPC::System::Simple - Run commands simply, with detailed diagnostics

 use IPC::System::Simple qw( capture capturex system systemx run runx $EXITVAL EXIT_ANY ); # Run a command, throwing exception on failure run("some_command"); runx("some_command",@args); # Run a command, avoiding the shell # Do the same thing, but with the drop-in system replacement. system("some_command"); systemx("some_command", @args); # Run a command which must return 0..5, avoid the shell, and get the # exit value (we could also look at $EXITVAL) my $exit_value = runx([0..5], "some_command", @args); # The same, but any exit value will do. my $exit_value = runx(EXIT_ANY, "some_command", @args); # Capture output into $result and throw exception on failure my $result = capture("some_command"); # Check exit value from captured command print "some_command exited with status $EXITVAL\n"; # Captures into @lines, splitting on $/ my @lines = capture("some_command"); # Run a command which must return 0..5, capture the output into # @lines, and avoid the shell. my @lines = capturex([0..5], "some_command", @args);

-provides a subroutine called
+IPC::System::Simple provides a subroutine called

-, that executes a command using the same semantics as
+run, that executes a command using the same semantics as

-Perl's built-in system
+Perl's built-in system:

 use IPC::System::Simple qw(run); run("cat *.txt"); # Execute command via the shell run("cat","/etc/motd"); # Execute command without shell